Michael-Yongshi/PyQtGameBoard/README.md

 ## Version
 ### 0.2
+0.2.5   Added optional size parameter for the size of the tiles
+        Added a rectangle board
+0.2.4   removed some prints
 0.2.3   fixed selection deleting previous overlays
         split mousepress method so its easier to subclass adding line of sight line